linroger/Wealth-of-Nations/Financial Markets and Institutions/II. The Roles of Banks and Derivative Markets in Resolving Problems Inherent in Debt Contracts/Class 2- Debt Contracts due to Lack of Information/Discussion of Loan Covenants vs. Bond Covenants.md

 What this says is that the issuer can change almost anything in the indenture if a majority of the bondholders agree (the text in green).
 What they can't change,  due to the Trust Indenture Act,  is anything having to do with timely payment of principal and interest (the text in red).
 That can be amended only with a unanimous vote.

-Holding a vote to remove covenants and other contract features turns out to be a useful tactic for distressed firms,  which we will cover in detail.
+Holding a vote to remove [[Class Slides 2 Discussion of Loan Covenants Vs. Bond Covenants|Covenants]] and other contract features turns out to be a useful tactic for distressed firms,  which we will cover in detail.
 For now,  notice that one could seriously damage the value of a bond without changing its principal,  interest,  or maturity - For example,  with this bond,  one could remove the part of the indenture that says the bond is senior and instead make it junior.

-The law does not mandate that covenants be changeable by majority vote.
+The law does not mandate that [[Class Slides 2 Discussion of Loan Covenants Vs. Bond Covenants|Covenants]] be changeable by majority vote.
 An indenture could require a 3/4 vote or some other supermajority,  and it could also require a unanimous vote.

 ### Defeasance

-Essentially,  all corporate bonds allow for defeasance and discharge.
+Essentially,  all [[Class Notes 2 – Corporate Bond Contracts|Corporate Bonds]] allow for defeasance and discharge.

 Defeasance and Discharge.
 The indenture provides that we may be discharged from any and all obligations under the notes other than certain obligations to pay additional amounts,  if any,  upon the occurrence of certain tax,  assessment,  or governmental charge events regarding payments on the notes; : tree eforeenta trust